The 9 countries with nuclear weapons as US set to resume testing after 30 years

 Of the 9,614 warheads believed to be in military stockpiles around the world today, around 2,100 US, Russian, British and French warheads are on high alert and ready for use on short notice, according to the US think tank the Federation of American Scientists.

 The number of operational warheads has fallen significantly from the 70,000 stationed at the height of the Cold War.
-But renewed nuclear sabre-rattling and Russia’s recent withdrawal from a non-proliferation treaty, stoke fears of a new arms race.
+But renewed nuclear sabre-rattling and Russia’s recent withdrawal from a non-proliferation treaty have stoked fears of a new arms race.

 Nine countries currently possess nuclear weapons – informally referred to as “the nuclear club”.
 But nations generally refuse to confirm the exact numbers of weapons in their stockpiles for security reasons; exact figures are based on experts’ estimates and the best available information.